hepix-virtualisation/vmcaster/README.md

 attack can do with images is provide a denial of service when the image does not match the sha512 hash it will be detected and rejected.

-It is expected future versions of vmcatcher will issue a warning when retriving imagelists from unauthenticated hosts.
+It is expected future versions of vmcatcher will issue a warning when subscribing to and retriving imagelists from unauthenticated hosts.
+Imagelist subscribers will prefure not to see these warnings, and may decide to only trust imagelist hosted on authenticated servers.

 Background
 ----------